Knuckles92/SimpleAiTranscribe/README.md

 # Audio Recorder

-A feature-rich desktop application for recording and transcribing audio.
+A lite and simple desktop application for recording and transcribing audio.
 It leverages **OpenAI Whisper** for transcription and supports both local and API-based transcription methods.
 The app is built using `Tkinter` for the GUI and integrates seamlessly with system keyboard shortcuts.

 ---